The Keatons

 Back row (L to R): "Fat" Thompson, Joe Keaton (note the Detroit Tiger jersey), Tom Carmody.
 Front row (L to R): Lex Neal, Buster Keaton. |

-fish.
+a fish.
 The 'battle' would start.
-A crowd would gather and
+A crowd would

 course, was foredoomed: the actor in the club yanking the pole right